openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 IcuTokenizer
 ```

-**Description:** Indicates the use of an ICU tokenizer that supports Chinese and multiple other languages.
+**Function:** Indicates the use of the ICU tokenizer, supporting Chinese and multiple languages.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core